servdhost/craft-dalle/README.md

 - Convert square DALL-E images to landscape by generating additional edge content (optionally with a different prompt!)
 - Selected images are stored as regular image Assets in Craft

+## Configuration

+### Plugin Settings

+- Dall-E API Key - The API key used to communicate with the Open AI API.
+We recommend setting this to an environment variable to ensure your API key isn't added to your project's git repo via the Project Config files.
+- Generation count - Controls the number of images generated for each 'action' taken by the plugin.
+The Open AI API charges per-image generated, so this allows you to reduce the total cost at the expense of being provided less options to choose from within Craft.

+### Field Settings

+As well as all of the standard Asset field settings, the Assets with DALL-E field has the following additional settings:

+- Image generation prompt prefix - Optionally specify a prompt prefix which will be used for all images created via this field.
+This is useful as a way to define a common art style.
+E.G: 'A detailed pencil sketch of'.

+- Image generation prompt suffix - Optionally specify a prompt suffix which will be used for all images created via this field.
+This can be used to define common prompt modifiers.
+E.G: 'photo, wide angle, cannon, f1.2, flash on'

+## Using the field

+The Assets with DALL-E field functions exactly like a regular Asset field except that it has an additional button labelled 'Generate Image with DALL-E' next to the existing 'Add an Asset' and 'Upload a file' buttons.

+Clicking this buttion launches a modal within which the image generation and selection takes place.

+The first step to generating a new image is to type a 'Prompt' into the prompt input box.
+The prompt defines the content of the image that DALL-E will attempt to generate.
+If your field has any prefix or suffix defined, these will be added to your prompt before it is sent to the DALL-E API.

+After adding your prompt, click the 'Generate New' button to create your images!
+The number of images created is determined by the 'Generation count' plugin setting.

+If you see an image that you like, the next step is to 'Select' it by hovering over the image and clicking the button.
+This will take you to the Image Details page.

+Mouse over the selected image on the left to zoom in and check to see what it looks like up-close.

+If you spot any small issues, but you like the image in general, use the 'Generate variants' button to create more images similar to the currently select one.
+If you prefer a variant, simply 'Select' it.

+Once you've found an image that you're happy with you can click the 'Use this' button on the left hand side to save your image and convert it into a Craft Asset.
+All DALL-E generated images are square, so this image will be saved as a square.

+If you require a landscape image, simply click the 'Extend horizontally' button.
+This will generate options for the left and right sides of your extended image.
+You can select any combination of the left and right options to form your newly widened image.
+Once both left and right sides are selected, click the 'Use selected pair' button to save your image and convert it into a Craft Asset.

+*Pro tip: You can change the prompt text in the Prompt field before clicking the 'Extend horizontally' button in order to change the content generated in the newly generated sections - the original image in the centre will remain as-is*